 You’ve probably heard of Mahathir saying how he felt betrayed by Muhyiddin when he was appointed to become the next Prime Minister.
 But guess what?
 He wasn’t the only one that Muhyiddin allegedly crossed.

-Back in 2008 when BN won by a simple majority for the first time ever, the then-Prime Minister, Abdullah Ahmad Badawi was urged to step down as the Prime Minister due to the poor performance of the coalition.
+Back in 2008 when BN won by a simple majority for the first time ever, then-Prime Minister Abdullah Ahmad Badawi was urged to step down as Prime Minister due to the poor performance of the coalition.
 We’ve written about this move here but what we didn’t cover was how Muhyiddin was among those people who urged Abdullah to step down.
-Ironically tho, according to UMNO stalwart Musa Hitam, Abdullah was the one who had appointed Muhyiddin to become the Najib’s Deputy Prime Minister in 2009.
+Ironically tho, according to UMNO’s Musa Hitam, Abdullah was the one who had appointed Muhyiddin to become the Najib’s Deputy Prime Minister in 2009.

 …but he kinda regretted that in 2015.